 Find Cheap Auto Insurance Quotes in Your Area

 Personal injury protection (PIP) insurance is a type of auto insurance required for drivers in Kansas.
-PIP insurance covers the expenses you incur as a result of injuries from an automobile accident, regardless of the cause of the accident or who was at fault.
+PIP insurance covers any expenses you might incur as a result of injuries from an automobile accident, regardless of the cause of the accident or who was at fault.
 That's why PIP is also called "no-fault" insurance, and Kansas is a no-fault state.
-PIP pays the costs of the medical bills for your injuries and other expenses you incur as a result of your injuries.
+PIP pays the costs of the medical bills and other expenses that result from your injuries.

 - Dental care